Yaroslavl: History

-Reportedly the capital of an independent Principality of Yaroslavl from 1218, it was incorporated into the Grand Duchy of Moscow in 1463.
+Reportedly the capital of an independent Principality of Yaroslavl from 1218, it was incorporated into the Grand Duchy of Moscow in 1463 (de jure 1471).

 In the 17th century, it was Russia's second-largest city, and for a time (during the Polish occupation of Moscow in 1612), the country's de facto capital.
 Today, Yaroslavl is an important industrial center (petrochemical plant, tire manufacturing plant, diesel engines plant and many others).
 It developed at the confluence of major rivers, which were important for transportation and, later, for power.
 Because of the city's importance, several major railways and later highways were constructed to intersect here.

 Early Yaroslavl

 The oldest settlement in the city is to be found on the left bank of the Volga River in front of the Strelka (a small cape at the confluence of the Volga and Kotorosl); this dates from the 5th–3rd millennium BCE.

-In the 9th century the so-called Russian Khaganate formed, near Yaroslavl, a large Scandinavian-Slavic settlement in Timerevo.
+In the 9th century the so-called Rus' Khaganate formed, near Yaroslavl, a large Scandinavian-Slavic settlement in Timerevo.
 It is known for a surviving range of burial mounds.
 When excavations were carried out, a large number of artifacts, including Scandinavian weapons with runic inscriptions, chess pieces, and the largest collection of Arabian coins (treasure) in northern Europe (the earliest were struck in the first Idrisid), were found.
 In Timerevo the fourth set of Scandinavian brooches ever found in Russia was discovered.
 Apparently, this "proto-Yaroslavl" was a major center for the Volga trade route.
 Soon after the founding of Yaroslavl, the settlement went into decline, probably in connection with the termination of the operation of the Volga trade route.
 Upstream of the Volga River, just outside the boundaries of the modern city, archaeologists have studied a large necropolis with a predominance of ordinary graves of the Finno-Ugric-type.